 The early spring weather that arrives in March prompts the picking of the first flush.
-This involves plucking the plants tender, youngest leaves yielding the purest cup of tea that the plant is capable of producing.
-This first flush harvest in Assam has a fragrant, fresh, flowery – and slightly spicier – character than its Darjeeling equivalent.
+This involves plucking the plants tender, youngest leaves, yielding the purest cup of tea that the plant is capable of producing.
+This first flush harvest in Assam has a fragrant, fresh, flowery – and slightly spicier character than its Darjeeling equivalent.
 It is a bright, golden yellow in the cup.
 Most of the teas produced during this period are sold for blending.

 Assam Second Flush

-The very best, highest-grade, Assam teas begin to be harvested from June through to September.
+The very best, highest-grade of Assam teas begin to be harvested from June through to September.
 The leaves picked at this time are a rich brown colour with golden flecks mixed throughout.
 As these are the very tip of new leaves, they do not contain the same proportion of tea chemicals so do not darken during the oxidation and drying period.
 When brewed, the leaves release that full, spicy, malty character that is so true to form.
 The colour is now a rich coppery red to deep brown liquor.